 Short bones in the human body are often cube-like, their length, width, and height are all about the same.

-Short bones include the carpal bones of the hands and wrist, and the tarsal bones of the feet and ankles.
+Short bones include the carpal bones of the hands that allow movement of the wrist, and the tarsal bones of the feet that allow movement of the ankle.

 Short bones - illustration